Hemangiomas are benign tumors made up of dilated blood vessels that typically disappear over time.

 There are many outdated terms for hemangiomas that are still commonly used.
 In the past, different terms were used to describe hemangiomas based upon their appearance which really depends on what depth they are growing in relation to the skin.

-- Superficial Hemangiomas - located in the skin, previously known as Strawberry Hemangiomas.
+Superficial Hemangiomas are located in the skin, previously known as Strawberry Hemangiomas.

-- Deep Hemangiomas - located directly under the skin, previously known as Cavernous Hemangiomas.
+Deep Hemangiomas are located directly under the skin, previously known as Cavernous Hemangiomas.

-- Mixed Depth Hemangiomas - located in and under the skin with mixed level involvement, previously known as Capillary Cavernous Hemangiomas.
+Mixed Depth Hemangiomas are located in and under the skin with mixed level involvement, previously known as Capillary Cavernous Hemangiomas.

 It is important to remember that the old terms all refer to the same tumor (hemangiomas) that behave the same and are benign.
 The only difference is that they occur at different depths in the skin and this gives them a different appearance.